How should the African-American story of the Civil War be told?

-Lincoln issued his famous Emancipation Proclamation in 1863 freeing all slaves in territories controlled by Union armies.
+Lincoln issued his famous Emancipation Proclamation in 1863 freeing all slaves in states rebelling against the United States.
+It had its greatest effect when Union armies defeated rebel forces in the so-called Confederate states.
 He justified the program under his wartime powers declaring that slaves contributed substantially to the support of the Confederacy.
 Eliminating slave labor, the Proclamation reasoned, would severely undercut the southern rebellion.

 At the close of the war, it was obvious that slavery was over.
 Most African Americans had walked away from their bondage, and there was no sentiment in the North to reward southern slaveholders with the return of their slaves.
 The new debate was about status of African Americans in American society.
 The radical wing of the Republican Party pushed the federal government to keep troops in the South to insure African-American rights, including suffrage.
 Congress proposed three constitutional amendments that would promote African-American equality.
 The 13th Amendment forbade slavery.
 The 14th Amendment required all states to abide by due process for all citizens, and the 15th Amendment denied states the right to impose voting restrictions based on race or previous condition or servitude (slavery).
 The government and private organizations sponsored schools to teach African-American children and trade schools for adults.